wp-plugins/voice-it-record-and-send-voice/readme.txt

 https://wordpress.test.foo/ became -> wordpress.test.foo

-For version 2.0 and older
+= version 2.0 and older =
-   1. download the plugin from [Voice-it plugin](http://www.voice-it.biz/wordpress "Voice-it plugin")
+* download the plugin from [Voice-it plugin](http://www.voice-it.biz/wordpress "Voice-it plugin")
-   2. unzip the file voice-it.zip into the folder (your_wordpress_dir)/wp-content/plugins/
+* unzip the file voice-it.zip into the folder (your_wordpress_dir)/wp-content/plugins/
-   3. go into wordpress admin area menu plugin -> select voice-it and activate it
+* go into wordpress admin area menu plugin -> select voice-it and activate it
-   4. put the following code into your template where you want:
+* put the following code into your template where you want:

 echo voice\_it\_showhtml("en-EN");